 There’s not much better than the warm glow coming from your wood stove in the dead of winter.
 However, if you’ve noticed that your stove isn’t heating up a room the way it used to, chances are you’re due for a little maintenance.
 Practice regular care and maintenance to keep your stove working as efficiently as possible.

-You can prevent a lot of future maintenance by ensuring you only burn properly seasoned wood in your wood stove.
+Prevent a lot of future maintenance by only burning properly seasoned wood in your wood stove.

 Avoid burning the following:

 • Treated wood

 • Any material containing zinc, sulfur, lead, or plastics; these will damage the catalytic combustor

 Avoid burning anything other than seasoned or kiln-dried wood, and you’ll save yourself a lot of trouble down the road.
 The weight of unseasoned green wood is 50% moisture, which needs to be burned off first before any of the heat reaches your home.
 Kiln-dried firewood is without a doubt the best option because of maximum heat output, less creosote buildup, economy, and health (trash or plastics may contain materials that could produce harmful gases when burned)

 Keep the fire in your stove burning small and hot.
 This type of fire is more efficient, and you’ll have greater heat output.
 A smaller, hotter fire helps to lessen creosote output which means a warmer room and less maintenance down the road.